samplemaker/freefem_matlab_octave_plot/README.md

 ## Basic theory

 A FEM mesh is describing a CAD object or any other type of spatial geometry.
 It is built from mesh elements.
-They have a shape like a triangle or rectangle, may vary in size and the nodes (vertices) are not necessarily bounded to a rectangular grid.
-As we look at such an object the surface may be colorized according to the solution of a PDE which is given at the nodal coordinates and parts of the object may be obscured depending on the point view.<br>
+Mesh elements have a shape like a triangle or rectangle, may vary in size and the nodes (vertices) are not necessarily bounded to a rectangular grid.
+As we look at such an object the surface may be colorized according to the solution of a PDE which is given at the nodal coordinates and parts of the object may be obscured depending on the point of view.<br>
 The built in Matlab&copy; or Octave command `patch()` basically renders a set of polygons (=facets, patches).
 We can associate the FEM mesh elements with such a drawing primitive (here: triangle) and therefore fullfill all the previous stated constraints in order to implement a plot function.
 In the current implementation the meshdata (the PDE solution at the mesh nodes and the meshing triangles defined by the vertices) have to be written into a text file from within your FreeFem++ script.
 This file is then parsed and processed by `ffread2patch()` in order to be plot by the `patch()` command.
 Basically `ffread2patch()` is splitting and rearranging the vertice data because `patch()` expects its input data to be bundled patch wise.
 A detailed documentation of the `patch()` command can be found at [1](https://de.mathworks.com/help/matlab/ref/patch.html), [2](https://de.mathworks.com/help/matlab/visualize/introduction-to-patch-objects.html) and [3](https://de.mathworks.com/help/matlab/creating_plots/how-patch-data-relates-to-a-colormap.html).

 ![](https://raw.githubusercontent.com/samplemaker/freefem_matlab_octave_plot/public/screenshots/3dsurf_10.png)